 What is a conceptual framework?
 How do you prepare one?
-This article defines the meaning of conceptual framework and lists the steps on how to prepare it.
+This article defines the conceptual framework and lists the steps on how to prepare it.
 A simplified example is added to strengthen the reader’s understanding.

 Definition of Conceptual Framework